OrangeTux/orangetux.nl/content/develop_android_apps_with_docker.md

 Title: Automate Android app development with Docker
-Date: 2015-01-21
+Date: 2015-01-22
 Category: docker
 Tags: docker, android
-Slug: develop-android-apps-using-docker
+Slug: automate-android-app-development-with-docker
 Authors: Auke Willem Oosterhoff
 Summary: Automate build and installation of Android apps, speeding up your develepment.

-For a small project for school me and my team mate [Maurits van Mastrich][mauvm] had to create an Android app.
+For a small project for school me and my team mate [Maurits van Mastricht][mauvm] had to create an Android app.
 We decided to use [Cordova][cordova].
 This post demonstrates how to build and install an Android app created with Cordova, but you can use any other tool you like.
 We als wanted a Docker container which would take care of the building and